What Is

 curl.exe

-• Once a System Properties window pops up, click the Environment Variables button at the bottom of the display.
+• Once a System Properties window pops up, navigate to the Advanced tab, and click the Environment Variables button at the bottom of the display.

 curl.exe